Chocolate Beet Cake is a popular cake in my home.

-- it will only take you 20 minutes altogether to prepare the batter
+- it will take only 20 minutes altogether to prepare the batter

 - the beetroot makes this cake super moist and healthier

 - only about one beetroot is necessary

-- bitter sweet dark chocolate and earthy sweet beetroot are meant to be together
+- bitter sweet dark chocolate and earthy flavors of beetroot are meant to be together

 - It's the ultimate comfort cake